Learnability Window in Gated Recurrent Neural Networks: Introduction

 \paragraph{Paper organization.} The remainder of the paper is organized as follows.
 Section~\ref{sec:related_work} reviews related literature.
-Section~\ref{sec:bptt} recalls the SGD and BPTT framework.
-Section~\ref{sec:lstm_gru_effective_learning_rates} derives the effective learning rates for LSTM and GRU.
-Section~\ref{sec:learnability_from_effective_rates} develops the theoretical framework of the learnability window.
+Section~\ref{sec:bptt} recalls the BPTT framework under both SGD and adaptive optimizers.
+Section~\ref{sec:generalized_elr} introduces the generalized effective learning rate formulation used throughout the paper.
+Architecture-specific Jacobian derivations and transport factors for all recurrent models are provided in Appendix~\ref{app:RNNs_jacobians_and_elr}.
+Section~\ref{sec:learnability_theory} develops the theoretical framework of the learnability window.
 Section~\ref{sec:experiments} presents empirical validation.
 Section~\ref{sec:discussion} concludes with implications and future directions.
-Additional technical derivations and supporting analyses are provided in the appendices (Appendices~\ref{app:first_order_expansion}--\ref{app:tau_spectrum_diagnostics}).
+Additional technical derivations and supporting analyses are provided in the appendices (Appendices~\ref{app:first_order_expansion}--\ref{app:code}).